 The father of CBT, psychiatrist Aaron Beck, developed this form of psychotherapy after noticing that his patients with depression frequently verbalized thoughts that lacked validity.
 He also noticed classic cognitive distortions in these patients.
 As a result, Beck began to view depression as more of a cognitive disorder than a mood disorder.
 As a result of his clinical observations and empirical findings, he developed a cognitive theory of depression.
 Cognitive Therapy for Depression was published in 1979 and was an innovation in psychotherapy.

-Soon, other clinicians noticed and began developing specific treatment protocols for other psychiatric disorders.
+Soon, other clinicians noticed and began developing specific treatment protocols for other psychiatric disorders and mental health conditions.
 Behavioral strategies were incorporated, and the term cognitive therapy changed to CBT.
 Today CBT is widely used in many treatment settings and is one of the most researched psychotherapies.

 CBT in the Treatment of SUDs and Mental Health Disorders